UPTO 35% off on All UPSC Courses 2024-25.

 The government wants to use development as tool against the militancy in Kashmir for that it launched several initiatives:

-• UDAAN was started with an aim to providing skill to the youth of valley.
+• UDAAN was started with an aim to provide skill to the youth of the valley.

-• PM’s development package for J&K: under this government focused over creating the new avenues of employment and better infrastructure in transportation, health, renewable energy, tourism etc.
+• PM’s development package for J&K: under this government focused on creating new avenues of employment and better infrastructure in transportation, health, renewable energy, tourism etc.

-• Creating institute like AIIMS, IIT, and IIM construction of tunnel to reduce time lost in travelling.
+• Creating institutes like AIIMS, IIT, and IIM construction of tunnels to reduce time lost in travelling.

 • Focus over developing new rail links.